PratikAghor/jupy_code/python_codes_aghor/2dSH23_fourier/README.md

 ### Wrote a test for 2d heat equation:
 * In order to run the test for ```test_2d_heat.py```, please do ```bash build_heat_test.sh```
 * It seems to work just fine for a given 1d IC of ```sin(xc)```
+* tested heat for a Gaussian.
+As periodic BC => no heat loss => profile should flatten up to a nonzero constant
 ![ut_heat](ut_heat_fourier.png)

 ### Final Result: